pods-framework/pods/readme.txt

 = 2.4.3 - June 23rd, 2014 =
 * Fixed: Pods Templates component now has better handling of the new shortcodes
 * Fixed: PodsUI data issue with Custom DB Table support
+* Fixed: Readonly fields and noncing now works properly, Pods 2.4.2 caused all forms with readonly fields to fail submission
 * Hardened: Further security hardening of the `[pods]` shortcode, added PODS_DISABLE_SHORTCODE constant to allow sites to disable the Pods shortcode altogether
 * Security Update Reminder: As of Pods 2.4.2, we recommend all Pods 2.x installations be updated to the latest version, or replace your plugin files with the download of your version from http://wordpress.org/plugins/pods/developers/
 * If you need assistance in upgrading your Pods 2.x site to the latest version of Pods, please don't hesitate to contact us at http://pods.io/help/